isa-ulisboa/greends-dms-exercises/dms_ex_07_dbeaver.md

 On the bottom left panel you have tge **Project Explorer**.
 A particularly interesting functionality is the possibility to create ER Diagrams for a database.
 Use the context menu to explore the options you have.

 To create amn ER for a particular database, click `Create a new ER Diagram`, give a name to your ER, browse to select a specific database and click on finish.
 The new diagram will appear on the right panel of DBeaver with tables, relationships, etc. You can right-click on top of the diagram to see different options of styles and attributes to be shown in the diagram.
+Notice that if you do this on the dms_2024 database, the ER diagram will be empty, because the database doesn't contain tables.

 > ## Submission of exercise
 > **Submit one file**: